HoltzNathan/nhanes-data-analyses/README.md

 This project analyzes publicly available NHANES data to identify key drivers of inflammation, measured by C-reactive protein (CRP).
 The goal was to explore relationships between behavioral, physiological, and clinical variables using statistical modeling.

-This project demonstrates an end-to-end data analysis workflow, including data acquisition, cleaning, statistical modeling, and interpretation.
+These analyses demonstrate an end-to-end data analysis workflow, including data acquisition, cleaning, statistical modeling, and interpretation.

 ## Dataset